PhilipKone/Kone-Academy/README.md

 ---

-_Kone-Code-Academy: Research, Coding, and Engineering the Right Way._
+_Kone Academy: Research, Coding, and Engineering the Right Way._